brugr9/UEPluginVolumeCreator/README.md

-# Volume Creator: An Unreal&reg; Engine Plugin for Medical Data Rendering &ndash; Readme
+# Volume Creator: Unreal&reg; Engine Plugin for Medical Data Rendering &ndash; Readme

 This document is part of *"Volume Creator: An Unreal&reg; Engine Plugin for Medical Data Rendering &mdash; Documentation"*